 - 1. Election of the eight nominees named in this Proxy Statement to our Board of Directors (the "Board"), each for a term of one year. - 2.
-Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023. - 3.
-Approval, on an advisory basis, of the 2022 compensation of our named executive officers. - 4.
-Select, on an advisory basis, the frequency of the advisory vote on executive compensation.
+Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024. - 3.
+Approval, on an advisory basis, of the 2023 compensation of our named executive officers.